AiwinsFx/Rocket/tools/github-changelog-generator/README.md

 ## Example

-Generate change logs for the ABP repository for the 0.19 milestone:
+Generate change logs for the ROCKET repository for the 0.19 milestone:

 ````
 .\generator.exe generate -r rocketframework/rocket -m "0.19" > changelog.md